-Although some literature suggests that extensive upland hardwood-pine mixed forests existed at least north of the Savannah River within the South Atlantic Coastal Plain it is generally recognized today that upland hardwoods prior to European colonization were restricted to sites where fires were infrequent.
-Two major types of forests are recognized: (1) turkey oak (Quercus)

-laevis) and other scrub oak dominated stands in protected sandhill sites and (2) southern mixed mesic forests generally along protected bluffs and ravines.
-Turkey/other scrub oak stands do not appear to support any high priority birds within the South Atlantic Coastal Plain that are not already dependent on longleaf sandhills and are not discussed further here.
+Although some literature suggests that extensive upland hardwood-pine mixed forests existed at least north of the Savannah River within the SAMBI area, it is generally recognized today that upland hardwoods prior to European colonization were restricted to sites where fires were infrequent.
+Two major types of forests are recognized: (1) turkey oak (Quercus laevis) and other scrub oak dominated stands in protected sandhill sites and (2) southern mixed mesic forests generally along protected bluffs and ravines.
+Turkey/other scrub oak stands do not appear to support any high priority birds within the SAMBI area that are not already dependent on longleaf sandhills and are not discussed further here.
 Southern mixed mesic forests, though very local, are important centers of regional biodiversity and provide high quality habitats for several priority hardwood species, at least locally.
 Species of concern in this habitat association include Wood Thrush, Hooded Warbler, and Chuck-will's-widow.